 Cooperation in education, research and innovation

-Students from Ghana also have an opportunity to take part in the MOOCs (massive open online courses) organised by the Swiss Federal Institute of Technology Lausanne (EPFL).
+Students from Ghana also have an opportunity to take part in the MOOCs (massive open online courses) organized by the Swiss Federal Institute of Technology Lausanne (EPFL).
 Four thousand students signed up for these courses in 2016.

 Scholars and artists from Ghana can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.